Owen-Langfield/KmapPy/README.md

 KmapPy was developed for an assigment to avoid solving large kmaps manually.
 This algorithm *should* work for n-variables, however it has not been tested for more than 6.

+## How to use

+1. run main.py.
+2. follow the instructions, the number of variable names you enter must be consistent with the number of outputs you enter.
+3. Expect it to crash with invalid inputs.

 ## The algorithm

 Once the user has entered their variable names and output column, the algorithm begins.
 The algorithm is recursive, and finds all possible groupings of a minterm cell and picks the largest.